halfrost/vue-objccn/README.md

 <img src='./image/Gifs/Web-logout.gif'>
 </p>

-Log out of the page Similarly, once the user logs out, all show the user name will become a status to be logged in, the shopping cart on navigationBar also be disappeared.
-Manage status with Vuex, very Exciting.
+Similarly, once the user logs out, all places showing the user name will become a status to be logged in, the shopping cart on navigationBar also be disappeared.
+Manage status with Vuex, very exciting.

 <p align='center'>
 <img src='./image/Gifs/Web-email.gif'>